-If you need content for your sentence, consider writing about your research for this class.
+If you need content for your sentence, consider writing about your research.

 Option 1: Sometimes, according to Edwin Teale, a gall gnat larva, which does not resemble the adult in the least, and which has certainly not mated, nevertheless produces within its body eggs, live eggs, which then hatch within its soft tissue.